-The original approach to the Acropolis, from the plain of Athens, was by a long flight of steps, commencing near the foot of the Areopagus, and terminating at the Propylaea.
+The original approach to the Acropolis, from the plain of Athens, was by a long flight of steps commencing near the foot of the Areopagus and terminating at the Propylaea.
 The Propylaea was a hexastyle colonnade, with two wings, and surmounted by a pediment.
-Whether the metopes and tympanum were adorned with sculpture, cannot now be ascertained; as the pediment and entablature have been destroyed, and the intercolumniations built up with rubbish, in order to convert it into a battery of five guns.
-Although the plan of this edifice contains some deviations from the pure taste that reigns in the other structures of the Acropolis, yet each member is so perfect in the details of its execution, that Lord Elgin was at great pains to obtain a Doric, and an Ionic capital from its ruins.
-On the right hand of the Propylaea, was a temple dedicated to unwinged Victory; an epithet to which many explanations have been given.
-It was built from the spoils won in the glorious struggles for freedom at Marathon, Salamis, and Plataea.
-On its frize were sculptured many incidents of these memorable battles in a style that has been thought by no means inferior to the metopes of the Parthenon: the only fragments of it that had escaped the ravages of barbarians, were built into the wall of a gunpowder magazine near it, and the finest block: was inserted upside downwards.
-It required the whole of Lord Elgin's influence at the Porte to get leave to remove them, but he at length succeeded.
-They represent the Athenians in close combat with the Persians, and the sculptor has taken care to mark the different dresses and armour of the various forces serving under the great king: The long garments and zones of the Persians had induced former travellers, from the hasty and awkward view they had of them, to suppose the subject was the battle between Theseus and the Amazons who invaded Attica under the command of Antiope, but the Persian tiaras, the Phrygian bonnets, and many other particulars, clearly point out the mistake.
-The spirit with which the subjects are represented is wonderful, one remarks in particular, the contest of some warriors to rescue the body of a dead comrade, which is expressed with uncommon animation, These bas-reliefs, and some of the most valuable sculpture, especially the representation of a marriage, taken out of the parapet of the modern fortification, were embarked in the Mentor, a vessel belonging to Lord Elgin, which was unfortunately wrecked off Cytherea, now called Cerigo; but Mr Hamilton, who was at the time on board, and most providentially saved, immediately directed his whole energies to discover some means of rescuing so valuable a cargo; and, in the course of several weeks devoted to that endeavour, he succeeded in procuring some very expert divers from the islands of Syme and Calymna, near Rhodes; who, after immense labour and perseverance, did, in the space of two years, actually bring up those masses uninjured out of the hold of the vessel, before it broke up and while it lay in ten fathoms water.
+Whether the metopes and tympanum were adorned with sculpture, cannot now be ascertained; as the pediment and entablature have been destroyed, and the intercolumniations built up with rubbish, in order to raise a battery of cannon on the top.
+Although the plan of this edifice contains some deviations from the pure taste that reigns in the other structures of the Acropolis, yet each member is so perfect in the details of its execution, that Lord Elgin was at great pains to obtain a Doric and an Ionic capital from its ruins.
+On the right hand of the Propylaea, was a temple dedicated to Victory without wings; an epithet to which many explanations have been given.
+This temple was built from the sale of the spoils won in the glorious struggles for freedom at Marathon, Salamis, and Plataea.
+On its frize were sculptured many incidents of these memorable battles; in a style that has been thought by no means inferior to the metopes of the Parthenon: The only fragments of it that had escaped the ravages of barbarians, were built into the wall of a gunpowder magazine near it, and the finest block was inserted upside downwards.
+It required the whole of Lord Elgin's influence at the Porte, to get leave to remove them, but he at length succeeded.
+They represent the Athenians in close combat with the Persians; and the sculptor has taken care to mark the different dresses and armour of the various forces serving under the great king.
+The long garments and robes of the Persians, had induced former travellers, from the hasty and imperfect view they had of them, to suppose the subject was the battle between Theseus and the Amazons, who invaded Attica, under the command of Antiope; but the Persian tiaras, the Phrygian bonnets, and many other particulars, clearly point out the mistake.
+The spirit with which the groupes of combatants are portrayed is wonderful, one remarks, in particular, the contest of some warriors to rescue the body of a dead comrade, which is expressed with uncommon animation.
+These bas-reliefs, and some of the most valuable sculpture, especially the representation of a marriage, taken from the parapet of the modern fortification, were embarked in the Mentor, a vessel belonging to Lord Elgin, which was unfortunately wrecked off the island of Cerigo, (ol.
+Cythera); but Mr Hamilton, who was at the time on board, and most providentially saved, immediately directed his whole energies to discover some means of rescuing so valuable a cargo; and, in the course of several weeks devoted to that endeavour, he succeeded in procuring some very expert divers from the islands of Syme and Calymno, near Rhodes; who were able, with immense labour and perseverance, to extricate a few of the cases from the hold of the ship, while she lay in twelve fathoms water.
+It was impossible to recover the remainder, before the storms of two winters had effectually destroyed the timbers of the vessel.